Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Conclusion

 \section{Conclusion}

-We studied continuous-time portfolio choice in diffusion markets whose coefficients are estimated and therefore subject to statistical uncertainty (Section~\ref{subsec:model-objective}).
-We model this uncertainty by an exogenous law $q(d\theta)$ over a latent parameter $\theta$ that is drawn once at time $0$ and remains fixed over the investment horizon, while the investor must deploy a single $\theta$-blind Markov feedback policy evaluated under an ex--ante CRRA objective (Remark~\ref{rem:latent-theta}, Section~\ref{subsec:model-objective}).
-This information structure shifts the relevant optimality notion from $\theta$-conditional (full-information) criticality to a $q$-aggregated Pontryagin first-order condition that is enforceable within the deployable $\theta$-blind policy class (Section~\ref{subsec:pmp-latent}, Theorem~\ref{thm:q-agg-foc-theta-blind}).
+We studied continuous-time CRRA portfolio choice in diffusion markets whose coefficients are estimated and therefore statistically uncertain (Section~\ref{subsec:model-objective}).
+Our modeling choice is to treat estimation risk as an exogenous \emph{decision-time} input, represented by a law $q(d\theta)$ over a latent parameter $\theta$: Nature draws $\theta$ once at time $0$ and keeps it fixed over the investment horizon, while the investor does not observe $\theta$ and must deploy a single $\theta$-blind Markov feedback policy evaluated under an ex--ante objective (Remark~\ref{rem:latent-theta}).
+Under this information structure, the appropriate optimality notion is not the infeasible $\theta$-conditional (full-information) criticality, but rather a \emph{$q$-aggregated} Pontryagin first-order condition that is enforceable within the deployable $\theta$-blind policy class (Section~\ref{subsec:pmp-latent}, Theorem~\ref{thm:q-agg-foc-theta-blind}).

-Methodologically, we extended Pontryagin--Guided Direct Policy Optimization (PG--DPO) to the latent-parameter setting by sampling $\theta$ only inside the simulator and computing exact discrete-time gradients via BPTT (Section~\ref{subsec:pgdpo-bptt-pmp}), and we leveraged the BPTT--PMP correspondence to extract the costate objects needed for structured control updates (Theorem~\ref{thm:bptt-pmp-uncertainty}).
-Building on the $q$-aggregated stationarity, we proposed uncertainty-aware projected PG--DPO (P--PGDPO), which aggregates Monte Carlo Pontryagin quantities across $\theta\sim q$ and projects them onto the deployable first-order condition to obtain a single $\theta$-blind rule (Section~\ref{subsec:ppgdpo-uncertainty}).
-We established a residual-based ex--ante policy-gap bound under local stability of the aggregated projection map, with discretization and Monte Carlo errors made explicit (Theorem~\ref{thm:policy-gap-residual}).
-In experiments, projection provides the dominant gains---improving stability and decision-time accuracy in high-dimensional drift-uncertainty scaling tests and recovering intertemporal hedging demand in factor-driven markets---while interactive distillation amortizes projection into a fast deployable network (Sections~\ref{sec:hd-geometry} and~\ref{sec:hedging-recovery}; Section~\ref{subsec:stage1-stage2-coupling}).
+Methodologically, we proposed a simulation-only two-stage solver, PG--DPO, that matches this deployability constraint.
+In Stage~1, DPO optimizes the ex--ante objective by sampling $\theta$ only inside the simulator and performing stochastic gradient ascent via exact discrete-time pathwise gradients computed by BPTT through an Euler discretization (Section~\ref{subsec:pgdpo-bptt-pmp}).
+We then leverage a conditional BPTT--PMP correspondence to extract the costate objects needed for structured control updates, including the second-adjoint blocks entering the portfolio Hamiltonian gradient (Theorem~\ref{thm:bptt-pmp-uncertainty}).
+In Stage~2, we apply a $q$-aggregated Pontryagin projection: we aggregate Monte Carlo Pontryagin quantities across $\theta\sim q$ and project onto the deployable $q$-aggregated stationarity condition to obtain a single $\theta$-blind rule (Section~\ref{subsec:ppgdpo-uncertainty}).
+On the theory side, we established a residual-based ex--ante policy-gap bound under local stability of the aggregated projection map, with discretization and Monte Carlo errors made explicit (Theorem~\ref{thm:policy-gap-residual}).